call-report/data-collector/README.md

 - H/T to `henningn` who forked the current `selenium` docker image to work on `arm64` / Apple Silicon.

+- `CDR` file downloadd output can be .6GB to 1GB, and UBPR can be 1GB - 4GB, depending on quarter.

 ## Known Issues
 - The underlying UI for the FFIEC can site be a bit wonky.
 If you receive a 500 error, try again, and a resubmitted request is likely to succeed.